What is a Covenant Marriage in Arizona?

 For a covenant marriage, certain information must be included in the marriage license application.
 By law (Section 25-901 of the Arizona Revised Statutes) a person must state their intention to enter into a covenant marriage.
 This statement (or “declaration:) must contain several things:

 - We understand that a covenant marriage is for life.
 If we experience marital difficulties, we commit ourselves to take all reasonable efforts to preserve our marriage, including marital counseling.
-With full knowledge of what this commitment means, we do declare that our marriage will be bound by Arizona law on covenant marriages and we promise to love, honor and care for one another as husband and wife for the rest of our lives.
+With full knowledge of what this commitment means, we do declare that Arizona law will bind our marriage on covenant marriages and we promise to love, honor and care for one another as husband and wife for the rest of our lives.

 - The signatures of both parties witnessed by a court clerk.
 The parties must submit with the license application a sworn, notarized statement from the member of the clergy or marriage counselor who provided the premarital counseling.
 This statement must confirm that the parties were advised about the nature and purpose of a covenant marriage and the limited reasons for ending the marriage by legal separation or divorce.
 The counselor’s statement also must show that a copy of this informational pamphlet was given to each person.